myME

 HOW myME IS MAKING A DIFFERENCEFor many families in Myanmar, sending children to work is an undesired necessity.
 We started the pilot run with 60 kids in 2 teashops in early 2014.

-Less than four years later, in 2018, myME has already expanded to serve more than 3,000 students annually from various teashops, road-side restaurants, monastic schools, and underprivileged communities in Yangon, Mandalay, Mawlamying, Myingyan, Kyauk-Se, Dala, East Dagon, and Hlaing Thar Yar townships with over 60 staff and 5 mobile classroom buses. |
+Less than four years later, in 2018, myME has already expanded to serve more than 3,000 students annually from various teashops, road-side restaurants, monastic schools, and underprivileged communities in Yangon, Mandalay, Mawlamying, Myingyan, Kyauk-Se, Dala, East Dagon, and Hlaing Thar Yar townships with over 60 staff and 5 mobile classroom buses.
+To date, myME has reached over 20,000 out of school children through our various programs. |

 |